chickensoft-games/GameDemo/README.md

 On the other hand, it does result in a little bit of boilerplate, but that's going to be true whenever you make code modular enough to be fully unit-tested.
 Personally, I believe the benefits outweigh the little bit of additional boilerplate, especially for studios that have more than one person contributing to the codebase.

-This project is a result of two and a half years of learning, [the other 14 open source Chickensoft packages][chickensoft-website], and a ton of help and support I've received from the Godot community.
+This project is a result of two and a half years of learning, [the other dozen or so open source Chickensoft packages][chickensoft-website], and a ton of help and support I've received from the Godot community.

-Here's a high-level overview of Chickensoft's opinionated architecture:
+- ✅ Saving and loading using [Serialization], [Serialization.Godot], and [SaveFileBuilder].
+You can read all about how to implement a save system like this one over at [Serialization for C# Games](https://chickensoft.games/blog/serialization-for-csharp-games).

 - ✅ Testing with [GoDotTest].
 GoDotTest is designed for use with CI/CD, as well as local testing and compatibility with VSCode's debug launch profiles, allowing us to easily hook into and debug tests during development.